Previews:

 Commentator:

 Matthew Ashford was born in Davenport, Iowa.
-He began performing young
+He

-as a way of standing-out.
-Back
+began performing young as a way of standing-out.

 to "live" footage of the promo interview.